J-81/GeneLab_Data_Processing-1/Raw_Data_Generation/UPX_kit_for_bulk_RNAseq.md

-# GeneLab raw data generation for bulk RNAseq prepared with the Qiagen UPX kit
+# GeneLab Raw Data Generation For Bulk RNAseq Prepared With The Qiagen UPX Kit

 > **This page holds an overview and instructions for how GeneLab generates raw RNA sequence data from libraries prepared using the [Qiagen UPX kit](https://www.qiagen.com/us/products/discovery-and-translational-research/next-generation-sequencing/rna-sequencing/three-rnaseq/qiaseq-upx-3-transcriptome-kits/).
 The instructions below assume that the samples were prepared as follows:**
 > 1. Bulk RNA was was extracted from samples